 58% Don't Know The Differences Between CBD & THC

 In 2021, one would think most Americans have by now a general understanding of what CBD is, including that CBD is not the same as THC (short for tetrahydrocannabinol) or marijuana.
-According to a March 2021 survey by Invisibly a whopping 58% reported not knowing the difference between CBD and THC or CBD and marijuana.
+According to a March 2021 survey by Invisibly, a whopping 58% of participants said they did not know the difference between CBD and THC or CBD and marijuana.

 ⇒ Recommended: 21 CBD Facts and Myths

 Today, 36 states have legalized marijuana for medicinal and/or recreational use while hemp is legalized on both the federal and state level.
 Consumers praise both hemp and marijuana for having varying therapeutic and medicinal properties.
-While scientific research and clinical studies are limited, there has been a vast amount of consumer self-reporting on how CBD usage has improved their quality of life.
+While scientific research and clinical studies are limited, numerous consumer surveys have reported what consumers are saying about CBD and how CBD impacted their quality of life.

-Given CBD’s gained popularity over the last couple of years, it’s surprising to learn that 58% of Invisibly’s survey respondents don’t know what the differences are between CBD and THC.
+Given CBD’s gained popularity in the last few years, it’s surprising to learn that 58% of Invisibly’s survey respondents don’t know how CBD is different than THC or marijuana.

-Here, we address some basic differences between CBD and THC, including basic differences between hemp and marijuana.
+Here, we address some basic differences between CBD and THC, including a few differences between hemp and marijuana.

 What is CBD?